pato/smallDNS/readme.md

 The server also keeps track of which servers are alive.
 The values are stored in a dictionary that is initialized with values pulled from the DNS map.

-A separate thread is started also to update the alive dictionary by pinging the IP's in the DNS map.
+A separate thread is started (runs alongside server.serve_forever) to update the alive dictionary by pinging the IP's in the DNS map.
 It updates upon creation and then periodically.

 The client scripts ping the server if they notice a change in IP address (either from reboot or lease renewal).